alexharri/website/posts/clipboard.md

 <SmallNote label="" center>I imagine the accented "î" and inconsistent line breaks are the result of some delimiters being displayed incorrectly.</SmallNote>

-Firefox writes the custom data to `org.mozilla.custom-clipdata`, but it does not store the source URL like Chrome does.
+Firefox creates the `public.html` and `public.utf8-plain-text` entries as well, but writes the custom data to `org.mozilla.custom-clipdata`.
+It does not store the source URL like Chrome does.

-Safari writes the custom data to `com.apple.WebKit.custom-pasteboard-data` and, interestingly, it also stores the full list of representations (including plain text and HTML) and source URL there.
+Safari, as you might expect, also creates the `public.html` and `public.utf8-plain-text` entries.
+It writes the custom data to `com.apple.WebKit.custom-pasteboard-data` and, interestingly, it also stores the full list of representations (including plain text and HTML) and source URL there.

 <SmallNote>Safari allows copy-pasting custom data types across browser tabs if the source URL (domain) is the same, but not across different domains.
 This limitation does not seem to be present in Chrome or Firefox (even though Chrome stores the source URL).</SmallNote>